WE ARE CURRENTLY CLOSED FOR NEW REGISTRATIONS.

 In order to gain medical advice, you need to register first.
 In the Netherlands there is a 15 minute time slot to be with you in case of an emergency.
 That is why we strictly include new patients living between Damrak, Rozengracht, Nassaukade and the IJ.

-You register via the button “inschrijven” on the website, but there is also a form available at the reception.
-If your medical records are already known to another Dutch GP, you need to ask your former GP to forward your file.
-If your medical records are not known to any Dutch GP, we kindly request you to inform us about your medical history (e.g. medication, allergies).
-Take your ID and insurancepapers with you, when you come to the practice the first time.
-Feel welcome after registration to make an appointment just to say hello to your new doctor or to inform her about your unfortunately more complicated medical history.
+You register via the button “online regelen” “inschrijven”, but there is also a form available at the reception.
+If your medical records are already known to another Dutch GP, you need to give your former GP permission to forward your file.
+If your medical records are not known to any Dutch GP, we kindly request you to inform us a little bit more about your medical history (e.g. medication, allergies).
+Feel welcome after registration to make an appointment, just to say hello to your new doctor or to inform her about your unfortunately more complicated medical history.
+Take your ID and insurance papers with you, when you come to the practice the first time.

 We are open daily between 8-12 and 14-16 hours.

 You need to book a consultation ahead by calling 020-6247751 or via the internet.
 If you have several issues you want to address, please book a double consultation.